French art: Early Modern period

 In the late fifteenth century, the French invasion of Italy and the proximity of the vibrant Burgundy court, with its Flemish connections, brought the French into contact with the goods, paintings, and the creative spirit of the Northern and Italian Renaissance.
 Initial artistic changes at that time in France were executed by Italian and Flemish artists, such as Jean Clouet and his son François Clouet, along with the Italians, Rosso Fiorentino, Francesco Primaticcio, and Niccolò dell'Abbate of what is often called the first School of Fontainebleau from 1531.
 Leonardo da Vinci also was invited to France by François I, but other than the paintings which he brought with him, he produced little for the French king.

 The art of the period from François I through Henri IV often is heavily inspired by late Italian pictorial and sculptural developments commonly referred to as Mannerism, which is associated with the later works of Michelangelo as well as Parmigianino, among others.
 It is characterized by figures which are elongated and graceful that rely upon visual rhetoric, including the elaborate use of allegory and mythology.
 Perhaps the greatest accomplishment of the French Renaissance was the construction of the Châteaux of the Loire Valley.
 No longer conceived of as fortresses, such pleasure palaces took advantage of the richness of the rivers and lands of the Loire region and they show remarkable architectural skill.

+Some important French architects who adopted the Renaissance style are Pierre Lescot, who rebuilt a part of the Louvre palace for the king, Philibert Delorme, Jean Bullant and Jacques I Androuet du Cerceau.

+Sculpture had a great development in France during the Renaissance and has been better preserved than painting.
+Though Francesco Laurana worked in France for a shorte period of time in the late 15th century, it is only in the beginning of the 16th century that the Italian style became prevalent in France, after the Italian Wars started.
+In sculpture, the arrival of the Giusto family, who followed Louis XII in France in 1504 was instrumental.
+Later, another major Italian sculptor who was employed at the court was Benvenuto Cellini, who worked for François Ier from 1540, and imported the Mannerist style to France (one example being the Nymph of Fontainebleau).
+Major French sculptors or the time are Michel Colombe, responsible for the Tomb of Francis II, Duke of Brittany in Nantes, who had the opportunity to work along the Giusto brothers.
+Along with Colombe, Jean Goujon and Germain Pilon are considered the best French sculptors of the period, working in an elaborate Mannerist style.
+Another important figure of the time is Pierre Bontemps.
+The Champagne region around Troyes but also the Loire valley and Normandy were important regional centres for sculpture.
+In the Duchy of Lorraine and Bar, a regional but very talented figure appeared in the person of Ligier Richier.